emimuresan/react-workshop/README.md

 #### Exercises

-> 1. Extract the h1 and hr tags in a separate functional component called "Title" and use this new component in Main's render.
+> 1. Extract the h1 and hr tags in a separate component called "Title" and use this new component in Main's render.
 Title should not use an enclosing tag to wrap the 2 elements.
-> 2. Convert Main from a functional component to a class component.
-> 3. Render each property of the user object returned by "getUser" in a separate paragraph (p tag).
+> 2. Render each property of the user object returned by "getUser" in a separate paragraph (p tag).
 >
 > It should look like this:
 >
 >     Name: JOHN SMITH
 >     Age: 27
 >
-> 4. In the first paragraph render "Anonymous" if the user is not logged-in, otherwise render name.
+> 3. In the first paragraph render "Anonymous" if the user is not logged-in, otherwise render name.
 >     If the age property is missing from the user object, don't render the second paragraph.

 ## Session 2